slaclab/lcls-python3-envs/README.md

 # LCLS Python Environments

 A repository for holding yaml files representing conda environments for use on the SLAC network.
-Also includes workflows for creating and testing the environments for deployment to RHEL6 and RHEL7 machines.
+Environments are built and published using kubernetes jobs with the appropriate OS images.
 The environments described by the files are as follows:

 ## python3_rhel7_env

-This is the default environment that will be available to anyone logging into a RHEL7 box and sourcing the default startup scripts.
+This is the default environment that will be available to anyone logging into a RHEL7 or above box and sourcing the default startup scripts.
 Intended to be stable, only updated via CATER requests, suitable for running production applications.

 ## rhel7_devel

-Updated via [cron job](https://github.com/slaclab/lcls-python3.8-env/blob/main/.github/workflows/publish_rhel7_nightly.yml) to obtain more recent versions of packages.
+Updated via a nightly cron job (10 pm) to obtain more recent versions of packages.

 ## rocky9_gpu_devel